Nurturing UCC Identity

 Art at Grace Episcopal Cathedral in San Francisco

-My home church is Desert Palm United Church of Christ where I am blessed to serve and to be a member (Holding active membership in a Local Church of the United Church of Christ.)
+My home church is Desert Palm United Church of Christ where I was blessed to serve and to be a member (Holding active membership in a Local Church of the United Church of Christ.)

-Am actively convening a working group of UCC campus ministers and chaplains from across the country to share our learnings in our contexts and collaborate around a consistent UCC witness on college campuses
+Formerly convened a working group of UCC campus ministers and chaplains from across the country to share our learnings in our contexts and collaborate around a consistent UCC witness on college campuses

 I recognize and embrace my call to local church ministry as a branch of our larger UCC witness and shared ministry.
 In all my ministry settings I will look to partnering with our conference for new ways to engage our communities and for ways to inspire and share ideas and resources with all our member churches.

-Collegiate ministry is an ongoing passion of mine, but also a meaningful aspect of my call to local church ministry.
+Collegiate and young adult ministry is an ongoing passion of mine, but also a meaningful aspect of my call to local church ministry.
 I don't believe campus ministries should be independent beings-they need to be rooted in the local church.
 We are not able to nurture a new generation of faith if the participants are never fully included or connected with the larger church family.
 For the young and old alike the opportunity to worship together and grow in their faith together is tranformative and purposeful.

 (Knowing and appreciating UCC history, polity, and theology.)